TheOdinProject/curriculum/javascript/js-rails/backend_as_a_service.md

 While Local Storage is great, it's not ideal: it only stores data on the computer from which the user is accessing the page.
 This approach does not allow for the app to 'remember' anything when the same user tries to access it again from a different device.
 For that, you're going to need a real backend.

-### OK, so... now what?

-You can learn how to build a back-end later using [Node.js](https://www.theodinproject.com/courses/nodejs).
-For now, you can outsource your backend functionality to a Backend-as-a-Service (BaaS) company like [Firebase](https://www.firebase.com/) or [Apigee](http://apigee.com/).
-For this lesson, we'll be using Firebase.

 ### Learning Outcomes

 By the end of this lesson, you should be able to: